MarvinMartin24/MADA-PL/README.md

  * Pretrained Weights from `imagenet` or just an empty model.
  * Number of layers to freeze (`0` means retrained the full backbone).
  * Fully-Connected Head classifier for both the class and domain.
 Can be either `linear2_dr2_bn`, `linear2_bn`, `linear3_bn2_v1`, `linear3_bn2_v2`.
- * Number of GPU and Workers (recommended 1 GPU)
+ * Number of GPU and Workers (recommended 1 GPU and 0 Workers but depends on your machine)
  * Optimizer, which can be `Adam` or `SGD`.
 You can also choose the momentum.
  * Learning rate and Learning rate scheduler.
  * alpha, gamma, beta are hyperparameters that allows to compute the Lambda term (which goes from 0 to 1) in the Reversal Gradient Layer.
 According to both MADA and DANN paper `alpha=10`, `gamma=10`, `beta=0.75`.
 We recommend not to change them.
  * Batch size (The number of images per batch is difined by taking minimum between the source and target size)
  * Number of Epochs (recommend a large value for Office31).

-To run your own training, you can modify directly this file but please make sure that the key:value component you changed are allowed by the code, otherwise you will get an error.
+To run your own training, you can modify directly this file but please make sure that the `key`:`value` component you changed are allowed by the code, otherwise you will get an error.

 ### Run Locally

-- First install all the required libraries using `pip`
+- First install all the required libraries using `pip3`.
+We recommend to use a virtual environment.
 ```bash
 pip3 install -r requirements.txt
 ```